Deposits

 What Can’t My Landlord Deduct From My Deposit?

-Your landlord cannot deduct money for unpaid bills (unless the bills were included within the rent) they would need to provide your forwarding address to the utility company instead, they cannot deduct money to penalise you for a breach of contract unless the breach caused chargeable damage to the property, furniture or furnishings and they cannot charge you for an item that has naturally reached the end of its life.
+Your landlord cannot deduct money for unpaid bills (unless the bills were included within the rent) they would need to provide your forwarding address to the utility company instead.
+They cannot deduct money to penalise you for a breach of contract unless the breach caused chargeable damage to the property, furniture or furnishings and they cannot charge you for an item that has naturally reached the end of its life.
 This means that they must take into account fair wear and tear when charging for damage to the property, furniture and furnishings.

 What If I Don’t Think My Deposit Was Protected?